Deodorize luggage and containers

 Remove oven residue

 They may call it a self-cleaning oven, but when it’s done cleaning, you always have to contend with mopping off that ash-like residue.
 Don’t waste a roll of paper towels on the flaky stuff; clean it up with a few sheets of moistened, crumpled newspaper.
+These are the most recyclable materials on the planet.

 Pick up broken glass shards